Slow growth of quantum magic in disorder-free Stark many-body localization

 \section{Conclusion and outlook}

-In this work we investigated the generation and scaling of nonstabilizerness in a clean setting exhibiting Stark many-body localization.
-We considered a tilted transverse-field Ising chain and quantified complexity using the stabilizer R\'enyi entropy $M_2$, in parallel with standard entanglement diagnostics.
-We find that, deep in the strong-tilt SMBL regime where transport is strongly suppressed and the dynamics are constrained, $M_2(t)$ still exhibits a robust slow growth over extended time windows before saturating to a finite-size plateau.
-This shows that SMBL is not Clifford-trivial: even when the dynamics are constrained, the system can still generate genuine non-Clifford computational resources.
-Moreover, from long-time observables and finite-size analysis we observe a clear crossover/transition from an ETH-like regime to an SMBL-like regime, and we uncover a tight correlation between magic and entanglement growth in the localized regime with a pronounced dependence on the initial state.
-On the analytical side, in the strong-tilt limit we derived an effective diagonal description based on a Schrieffer-Wolff approach, where long-range diagonal couplings are factorially suppressed along the Wannier-Stark ladder.
-This naturally explains the slow advance of the dephasing front and the resulting slow growth of $M_2(t)$.
-On the experimental side, we proposed a feasible trapped-ion digital-simulation protocol, in which both the R\'enyi-2 entanglement and $M_2$ can be extracted from the same local randomized-measurement data, including a practical correction for mixedness.
-Our work identifies nonstabilizerness as a key probe for constrained localization and disorder-free ergodicity breaking.
+In this work, we studied the dynamical generation of nonstabilizerness in a clean system exhibiting Stark many-body localization.
+Using the second stabilizer R\'enyi entropy $M_2$ and standard entanglement diagnostics for a tilted transverse-field Ising chain, we find that in the strong-tilt SMBL regime, $M_2(t)$ remains nonzero and exhibits a robust, slow growth before saturating to a finite-size plateau, with pronounced initial-state selectivity.
+Long-time magic and entanglement consistently indicate a crossover from an ETH-like regime to constrained localized dynamics as the tilt increases, establishing nonstabilizerness as a practical complexity probe for disorder-free ergodicity breaking.
+In the strong-tilt limit, a Schrieffer--Wolff effective diagonal description yields emergent couplings that are factorially suppressed along the Wannier--Stark ladder, providing a microscopic origin for the slow dephasing front and the resulting slow growth of $M_2(t)$.
+Finally, we outlined a trapped-ion digital-simulation protocol in which both the half-chain R\'enyi-2 entanglement entropy and $M_2$ can be extracted from the same local randomized-measurement data with a mixedness correction.

-Looking forward, it would be intriguing to investigate the interplay between nonstabilizerness dynamics and the quantum Mpemba effect~\cite{LiuZhangYinZhang2024PRL,QME1,QME3,sxz4,Yu_2025,xhek_QME1,xhek_QME2,xhek_QME3} in ergodicity-breaking and monitored systems~\cite{skinner,lyd,lsM0,lsM1,lsM2,lsM3,lsM4}.
-Notably, these studies can be directly implemented on digital quantum processors~\cite{Koh_2022,Koh_2024,Tianqi,shenruizhe,digital1,digital2,digital3}, which have already demonstrated significant potential in simulating quantum many-body phenomena.
+An immediate direction is to extend these ideas to other constrained and monitored settings, and to explore possible connections between nonstabilizerness dynamics and the quantum Mpemba effect~\cite{LiuZhangYinZhang2024PRL,QME1,QME3,sxz4,Yu_2025,xhek_QME1,xhek_QME2,xhek_QME3}.

 \onecolumngrid